-As we begin to enjoy the 22nd season of Midsomer Murders, we thought it would be fun to take a look at some interesting trivia about the series.
+As we prepare to enjoy the 23rd season of Midsomer Murders, we thought it would be fun to take a look at some interesting trivia about the series.

 SPOILER ALERT: This post contains a couple spoilers from older seasons, but the latest one we counted was from Series 18.
 If you're caught up through 18, feel free to read ahead.
 If not, please know the spoilers are fairly minor (we never give away a killer), but you still might not want to know.

 Midsomer Murders Trivia: 22 Things You Might Not Know

 1 | Approximately 2.6 people die per episode.

 That's as of the 20th anniversary in 2017.
 Murders are like crisps in Midsomer County – it's tough to stop at one.